Mastering Corn Cultivation: Proven Techniques for High Yields and Sustainable Farming

 1. Choosing the Right Variety

-• Sweet corn – for fresh consumption
+• Sweet Corn – for fresh markets and canning industries.

 2. Soil Preparation for Corn